SalishSeaCast/docs/repos_organization.rst

     They are all public,
     licensed under Apache v2.0 license,
     and copyright by the project contributors and UBC.
-    They can be found in the `SalishSea-MEOPAR NEMO Model Runs`_ collection of repos on Bitbucket.
+    They can be found in the `SalishSeaCast organization`_ on GitHub.

-    .. _SalishSea-MEOPAR NEMO Model Runs: https://bitbucket.org/account/user/salishsea/projects/SSM_NEMO_RUNS

 .. _SS-run-sets-repo: